Onley Prison information

 L Wing was added in 2009 with 8 double cells and 56 single cells all with in cell showers.
 L-Wing houses only prisoners on enhanced level IEP who have demonstrated their suitability for a more progressive regime.

-Reception Criteria: Onley is a Category C Resettlement Establishment, accepting prisoners from the London area with a sentence of 1 to 4 years and longer term prisoners who are approaching the end of their sentence.
+Reception Criteria: Onley is a Category C Resettlement Establishment, accepting prisoners with a sentence of 1 to 4 years and longer term prisoners who are approaching the end of their sentence.
 Onley will accept progressive moves for IPP offenders.